turtlemonvh/django-windows-test/README.md

   * [Link to 2008 download page](http://www.microsoft.com/en-us/download/details.aspx?id=29)
   * [Link to 2010 download page](http://www.microsoft.com/en-us/download/details.aspx?id=5555)

-1. Create directory `c:\inetpub\django` where you can add this project
+1. Create directory `c:\inetpub\djangoapp` where you can add this project

 1. Get the project in that directory
   You can download the zip file and unzip to that directory, or [install a flavor of git that plays nice with Windows](http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git) and clone into that directory.